screamatthewind/novel/technical_docs/PROJECT_STATUS.md

 # The Obsolescence - Project Status

-**Last Updated:** 2025-12-26
+**Last Updated:** 2025-12-27

-## Current Status: Phase 2 Complete ✅
+## Current Status: Production Ready ✅

-All code for Phases 1 and 2 is implemented and ready for production use.
+All core systems are implemented and operational.
+Storyboard analysis is now the default prompt generation method.

 ## Completed Phases